NoxxieNl/ptv-laravel/docs/importcheck.md

     }, 'success', true);
 }
 ````
 The callbacks that you register needs to except one parameter.
-The parameter will be filled with a model instance of a `eloquent collection` and so you have full access to it within your call back.
+The parameter will be filled with a instance of `Illuminate\Database\Eloquent\Collection` and so you have full access to it within your call back.
 Even when there is only one record send to your callback it still will be in a `collection`.

+You can also check the [PtvServiceProvider](https://github.com/NoxxieNl/ptv-laravel/blob/master/src/PtvServiceProvider.php#L45) file how the default callbacks are registerd within the package.